QVan27/bonhomme-test/plugins/all-in-one-wp-migration/readme.txt

 Many enterprise customers, government organizations, and universities use, love, and trust All-in-One WP Migration.
 Here are some: Boeing, NASA, VW, IBM, Harvard University, Stanford University, Lego, P&G, Automattic, State of California, State of Hawaii.
 This broad adoption and usage of All-in-One WP Migration demonstrate how **safe, reliable and adaptable** the plugin is for just about any website migration need.

+**Update Frequency:**
+Our team is dedicated to keeping All-in-One WP Migration up-to-date and secure.
+We release updates every two weeks or at least once a month, ensuring compatibility with the latest WordPress versions, including beta releases.
+Our proactive testing and feedback to the WordPress core team help in preemptively addressing any potential issues, providing our users with a reliable and forward-compatible migration and backup solution.

 **Full Compatibility and Support:**

 All-in-One WP Migration has been extensively tested and confirmed to be compatible with most WordPress plugins and themes.